morewings/react-calendar-toolkit/Quickstart.md

     npm install --save react-calendar-toolkit date-fns@2
     ```

 2. Use `Datepicker` or any other export inside your component.
-Don't forget to import default styles.
+Don't forget to import default styles `react-calendar-toolkit/lib/default.css`.
+IE 11 compatible style is available at `react-calendar-toolkit/lib/ie.css`.

     ```js static
     import React from 'react';